16 Steps Manual to Go Virtual and Drastically Increase Online Sales

 - the performance of your sales, marketing, support, and technical teams.

-Composing the list of advantages and shortcomings in these areas will enable you to distinguish potential obstructions that require improvement or optimization from the selling points that can be utilized for advertisement.
+Compiling a list of advantages and shortcomings in these areas will enable you to distinguish between potential hurdles that require improvement or optimization from the selling points.

 4. Investigate Customers’ Behavior Patterns